 You can, if you wish, break from the tour at this point and go inside the Cathedral, albeit keep in mind that you’ll need to allow a good 60 to 90 minutes to get the most out of your visit.

 Proceed to the left of St Paul’s Cathedral, passing on the left the original Temple Bar, which used to mark the boundary of the City of London before the current monument passed earlier.
 There is a full history on the information board in front of it.

 Keep ahead, cross over the next road and enter the shopping mall.
-This is One New Change, nicknamed the stealth bomber because of its resemblance to a, errr, stealth bomber!
+This is One New Change, nicknamed the stealth bomber because of its resemblance to a, errr, a stealth bomber!